ACT and Queanbeyan-Palerang Household Travel Survey (ACTQP HTS)

 The results from this survey were compared with the results from the 2016 Census to ensure that our survey respondents are representative of the broader population.

 We realise that it would be very difficult for 'professional drivers' (those employed to move goods or people) to write down all the travel they make over a whole day and we don't expect them to do so.

 Instead, we asked that they record only their personal travel – including trips from home to work and back again.
 However, if they are not a 'professional driver', but sometimes travel as part of their work (e.g. to go to a meeting) then we asked them to record all travel that they do as part of their work.

 No data that allows identification of survey participants will be released.
-Furthermore, no address or contact information from this project will be stored by the Travel Survey Team, unless you have explicitly agreed to participate in other transport related research.
+Furthermore, no address or contact information from this project will be stored by the Travel Survey Team, unless they have explicitly agreed to participate in other transport related research.

 No individual person had been selected for the survey.
 Instead, a random sample of households had been selected from up-to-date listings of street addresses in the survey area.
 So, the respondents (personally) were not selected personally– their address was.

 We are interested in understanding the travel behaviour of everyone selected to take part in the survey.
 While some people will make a lot of trips, it is just as important for us to know about those who don't travel much, or at all.

 The survey was interested in all types of transport - cars, buses, trucks, motorbikes, bicycles and walking.

 So, on the Travel Day, it does not matter whether the respondent: